lowRISC/opentitan/doc/ug/install_instructions.md

     libusb-1.0-0-dev
 ```

-Some tools in this repository are written in Python 3 and require
-Python dependencies to be installed through `pip`.
-(Note that the
+Some tools in this repository are written in Python 3 and require Python dependencies to be installed through `pip`.
-`diff_generated_util_output.py` tool works better with Python3.6 or
-later where the order is preserved in `dict` types, earlier versions
-of Python will show spurious differences caused by things being
+(Note that the `diff_generated_util_output.py` tool works better with Python 3.6 or later where the order is preserved in `dict` types, earlier versions of Python will show spurious differences caused by things being reordered.)
-reordered.)

 ```console
 $ cd $REPO_TOP